netguru/design-process/chapters/04-testing.md

 layout: chapter
 title: "Testing"
 chapter_number: "04"
-meta:
-  - name: description
-    content: Testing is important part of design process.
-You will learn when to test wireframes and designs and what tests should be used in specific situations.
-  - property: og:description
-    content: Testing is important part of design process.
-You will learn when to test wireframes and designs and what tests should be used in specific situations.
-  - property: twitter:description
-    content: Testing is important part of design process.
+description: Testing is important part of design process.
 You will learn when to test wireframes and designs and what tests should be used in specific situations.
 ---

 # Testing